 The eye is a very complex functional and anatomic organ.
 The retina is a thin, delicate and transparent sheet of tissue that lines the inside of the back of the eye.
-Directly in front of the retina is a cavity that contains a gel called vitreous, a complex structure consisting of aqueous fluid, macromolecules and collagen fibrils.
-In children the vitreous is an optically clear, transparent, and formed gel However, as life progresses the vitreous gel naturally and gradually liquifies.
+Directly in front of the retina is also a cavity that contains a gel called vitreous, a complex structure consisting of aqueous fluid, macromolecules, and collagen fibrils.
+In children, the vitreous is an optically clear, transparent, and formed gel.
+However, as life progresses the vitreous gel naturally and gradually liquifies.
 By mid to late life, the vitreous has mostly liquified except for a layer of gel up against the retina.
-At some point in nearly all people this layer of gel will spontaneously begin to peel away, or separate, from the retina.
-This natural development in the eye is called a posterior vitreous separation (PVS) or posterior vitreous detachment (PVD).
+At some point, in nearly all people, this layer of gel will spontaneously begin to peel away, or separate, from the retina.
+We refer to this natural development in the eye as posterior vitreous separation (PVS) or posterior vitreous detachment (PVD).

-Vision threatening complications can occasionally develop after a PVS.
-In some cases, as the gel separates from the retina it may pull on and break a small retinal blood vessel and cause vitreous hemorrhage.
-Although vitreous hemorrhage will usually resolve on it’s own, it is important to examine the retina in case the gel has pulled on the retina hard enough to cause a retinal tear to develop.
-While retinal tears can be treated and stabilized with a laser treatment, they can also lead to a retinal detachment which is a very serious and potentially blinding complication of a PVS.
+Vision-threatening complications can occasionally develop after a PVS.
+In some cases, the gel separates from the retina may pull on and break a small retinal blood vessel.
+This can cause vitreous hemorrhage.
+Although vitreous hemorrhage will usually resolve on its own, it is also important to examine the retina in case the gel has pulled on the retina hard enough to cause a retinal tear to develop.
+While laser treatment can help treat & stabilize retinal tears, it can also lead to a retinal detachment which is a very serious and potentially blinding complication of a PVS.

-The abrupt onset of flashes and floaters should prompt a careful and complete examination of the back of the eye and the retina within a day or two of onset of symptoms.
-Since a retinal tear and/or retinal detachment may not be initially present but can occasionally occur later, a second examination is often done 3-4 weeks after the onset of the PVS.
-If no complications are identified at that examination future risk is low.
+The abrupt onset of flashes and floaters should prompt a careful and complete examination of the back of the eye and the retina within a day or two.
+Since a retinal tear or retinal detachment may not be initially present, one can occasionally occur later.
+A second examination is often done 3-4 weeks after the onset of PVS.
+If we identify no complications at that examination, future risk is low.